Skip to content

 Meth addiction is a serious problem in the United States.
-According to the National Institute on Drug Abuse, “methamphetamine is a powerful stimulant that affects the central nervous system.
+According to the National Institute on Drug Abuse, “Methamphetamine is a powerful stimulant that affects the central nervous system.

 It is made in illegal laboratories and has a high potential for abuse and addiction.”
 If you are looking for information about meth addiction, you have come to the right place.
 In this blog post, we will discuss 8 facts about meth addiction that you wish you had known!